LifeBogger presents the Full Story of a Football Genius known by the Nickname; “Raumdeuter or False 9”.

 Even his haircut is pretty tame, preferring to keep his mop in its natural colour and somewhat unkempt.

-Legendary footballer Maradona once mistook Muller, who just made his international debut against Argentina, for a ball boy in the aftermatch press conference and refused to speak to the press until Muller left.
+Legendary footballer Maradona once mistook Muller, who had just made his international debut against Argentina, for a ball boy in the aftermatch press conference.
+He refused to speak to the press until Muller left.

 Both Bayern Munich and the German national team usually play a 4-2-3-1 formation, and Muller is most often part of the three attacking midfielders behind the central striker.

 As Gary Linekar said about Germans and Penalties: “At the end, the Germans always win.”

 So it was no surprise that Müller had developed a particular knack for netting in penalties.
 One of his main strengths is his focus and a remarkably cool temperament under pressure situations.

 He has the perfect technique to take spot-kicks rather than looking at the ball.

 During the run-up, he keeps his eyes fixed on the goalkeeper, which in turn helps him to slot the ball in the opposite direction to where Keeper dives.

 Muller’s father is called Gerhard, but he has no resemblance to former German international Gerd Mueller, the renowned ‘Der Bomber’ who and a legend in the 1970s.